thomlom/blog/content/blog/time-management-productivity-developers/index.md

 But what about persons who interrupt you physically, you might think.
 You know, that person who says _"Hey, I sent you a message.
 Did you see it?"_.
 Well, let them know you’re focused and you’ll see that later in a respectful way: _"I’m working on complex tasks and I need to focus to complete them.
 Is it OK for you if we see that later in the day?."_

-🔥 If you don’t want to be constantly interrupted, let people know you’re focused by **putting your headphones on**, defining a Slack status or just by letting a small sign on your desk saying /Focused/.
+🔥 If you don’t want to be constantly interrupted, let people know you’re focused by **putting your headphones on**, defining a Slack status or just by letting a small sign on your desk saying _Focused_.

 ## 📝 Use a to-do list